 When SLA+W have been transmitted and an acknowledgement bit has been received, TWINT is set again and a number of status codes in TWSR are possible.
 Possible status codes in Master mode are 0x18, 0x20, or 0x38.
-The appropriate action to be taken for each of these status codes is detailed in Table 19-2.
+The appropriate action to be taken for each of these status codes is detailed in Table 21-2 on page 223.